cvwjensen/springbootcourse/persistence/persistence/README-01-entity-model.md

 - Update the 3 domain classes to Entities by adding the @Entity annotation and a Long id annotated with @Id and @GeneratedValue.
 - Add appropriate relationship annotations on the entities.
+- Hint: The relations between Student and Course are BI-DIRECTIONAL.
+Likewise are relations between Teacher and Course.
+  This means that one of the entities "give up" their end of the relation using the "mappedby" option in the relational annotation.

 #### Solution
 ```java